This article was updated on 27/2/2026 to reflect changes introduced by the UK Government in January 2026.

 Immunisation Coverage and Challenges in the UK

-The UK has made significant progress in measles immunisation coverage, though challenges remain in achieving the 95% target needed for elimination.
+The UK has not yet reached the 95% coverage threshold needed for both doses to eliminate measles, and uptake has fallen to its lowest level in a decade.
 Coverage rates vary between regions, and specific barriers continue to impact vaccination uptake in certain communities.

 Statistics on Immunisation Uptake

-England’s MMR vaccination coverage has shown steady improvement since the decline in the early 2000s.
-First dose coverage reached 95% in children aged 5 years for the first time in 2016 and 2017.
+England’s MMR vaccination coverage showed steady improvement following the decline in the early 2000s, with first dose coverage reaching 95% in children aged 5 years for the first time in 2016 and 2017.
+However, coverage has since declined and currently falls below the optimal level for many birth cohorts.
+Data from vaccination studies show median susceptibility rates of 4.6% across the population, with some cohorts reaching 9.2%.

 Children born between 1998 and 2004 remain most vulnerable to measles.
 These cohorts experienced the lowest vaccination rates during the MMR controversy period.